James-Brainard/express-note-taker/README.md

 ## Description

 An application that can be used to write and save notes called Express Note Taker.
+This application will use an Express.js back end and will save and retrieve note data from a JSON file.

 # Installation